RefactoringCombos/ArlosCommitNotation/README.md

 One good approach to enable small features is to refactor until the feature change is easy, then add it.
 Then add the feature one piece at a time, with a test for each.

+# Tool Support
+## Git CLI
+Git allows you to specify a user-specific commit message template that shows up when you run `git commit`. [`.gitmessage`](./.gitmessage) contains a plaintext version of this document formatted for use as a git commit template.
+You can use it by following these steps:

+1. Download `.gitmessage`
+2. Move `.gitmessage` to your home directory (`mv path/to/your/Downloads/.gitmessage ~/.gitmessage`)
+3. Configure `git` to look for this message: `git config --global commit.template ~/.gitmessage`
+4. Try it out -- in any git repo, make some change, stage it, then run `git commit`.
+You'll know it's working if you see the contents of `.gitmessage` in your commit message editor.

+Note that you won't see this template when you are `--amend`ing a commit, when you provide `-m` to `git commit`, during interactive rebases, and any other time where the commit message already exists or is provided by another tool.

 # Living Documentation

 We invite you to submit pull requests to help evolve this notation and methodology.